AndersDeath/diary2/000-current.md

 # 21 August - Mitwoch - Yerevan - 699 Tag der Einwanderung - Heat Sunny

 days go and go.
 I feel not good still.
+And it's not about physical feeling but more about moral onec.